bigno78/random-benchmarks/integer-parsing/README.md

 ### sscanf

 Again, this is a pretty simple solution.
 Apart from one slight issue.
 There does not seem to be a standard way to check whether an overflow happened (the number in the string didn't fit into `size_t`).
-The c standard simply states that it is undefined behavior:
+The c standard simply states that it is undefined behavior.

 > the result of the conversion is placed in the object pointed to by the first argument following the format argument that has not already received a conversion result.
 If this object does not have an appropriate type, *or if the result of the conversion cannot be represented in the object, the behavior is undefined.*